tecton-ai/tecton-sample-repo/README.md

 - Using Spark for Batch and Streaming features
 - Using Rift, Tecton's Python-native compute engine, for Batch, Streaming and Real-Time features

 Please navigate to the [spark](./spark/) or [rift](./rift/) folder depending on which compute you use.
-If you already know, use and love Spark or Databricks, you can start with the [spark](./spark/) folder.
+If you already know, use, and love Spark or Databricks, you can start with the [spark](./spark/) folder.
 If you prefer using Python and/or SQL without the need for a Spark cluster, check out the [rift](./rift/) folder.

 The examples cover a wide range of feature engineering patterns and techniques, from simple aggregations to complex feature pipelines, all in the context of real-world use cases like fraud detection, recommendation systems and ads serving.